 It's up to the attorney and the defendant to come up with the best story possible for the defendant's situation.
 The end story should have such characteristics as:

-- Having the ability to gain sympathy from the judge or the jury.
+- Having the ability to gain sympathy from the judge or the jury through emotional appeal.
 For instance, if possible, show that the defendant tried to withdraw from a crime before it was committed and even went as far as reporting the potential crime to the police in an attempt to prevent the crime from occurring.

 Creating a Criminal Defense Strategy

-After the criminal defendant tells their story to their criminal defense attorney, they will probably collaborate to come up with a strategy that will work best.
-Coming up with a defense strategy isn't as simple as telling the truth in a way that shows the defendant's innocence or lessened legal culpability.
-Instead, it will often involve weighing witnesses' credibility, figuring out the reputation between the community and the police.
-All of these considerations will go into making a "theory of the case" that will be based upon the defendant's story as well as other provable facts.
+Developing a criminal defense strategy isn't as simple as telling the truth in a way that shows the defendant's innocence or lessens legal culpability.
+Instead, it will often involve weighing witnesses' credibility, and figuring out their reputations between the community and the police.
+All of these considerations will go into making a "theory of the case" that will be based on the defendant's story as well as other provable facts.

-- Bring defendants to important crime scenes in order to stimulate memories, and
+- Bring defendants to important crime scenes to stimulate memories; and

-Defense attorneys should tell clients about various pieces of information about the prosecution's case so that the defendant knows what kinds of evidence they need to produce.
+Defense attorneys will also inform clients about the prosecution's case so that the defendant knows what kinds of evidence they need to produce.
 For example, suppose that Dennis has been charged with conspiracy to commit armed robbery.
 Dennis' attorney could tell him:

-Because Dennis has this information, he will be in better position to give the defense attorney the story that explains the gun purchase.
-For example, Dennis could have bought the gun to defend himself from Frank and George who said they would hurt him if he didn't participate in the discussed armed robbery.
+Suppose Daniel has this information.
+Since he has it, he will be in a better position to give the defense attorney the story that explains the gun purchase.
+For example, Dennis could have bought the gun to defend himself from Frank and George, who said they would hurt him if he didn't participate in the discussed armed robbery.
 Then, the purchase of the gun wouldn't be in furtherance of the crime.

 Learn More About Legal Defenses from an Attorney